 - Optional document to be submitted for tourist visit: Travel itinerary

 - Additional document to be submitted for minors travelling alone or with only one parent/legal guardian: The consent of the parental authority or legal guardian (except if the single parent/legal guardian with whom the minor is to travel holds the parental authority alone)

 - Visa fee:

-35 EUR payable in ILS according to the exchange rate (Citizens of Albania, Armenia, BIH, Georgia, Macedonia, Moldova, Montenegro, Kosovo, Russia, Serbia, Ukraine)
+35 EUR payable in ILS according to the exchange rate (children from the age of 6 and below the age of 12 years; citizens of Albania, Armenia, BIH, Georgia, Macedonia, Moldova, Montenegro, Kosovo, Russia, Serbia, Ukraine)

 60 EUR payable in ILS according to the exchange rate (other third country nationals)